-ATB is one of two largest food retail chains in Ukraine by the volume of annual turnover (UAH 46.7 bln incl.
-VAT in Y2015) and number of stores (more than 800 as of Q4 2016).
-Current market share of the company among Ukrainian food retail enterprises is estimated at slightly more than 20%, the share in total Ukrainian retail turnover – 4.6%.
+ATB is one of two largest food retail chains in Ukraine by the volume of annual turnover (UAH 150 bln in Y2020) and number of stores (more than 1200 as of Y2020 end).
+Current market share of the company among Ukrainian food retailers is estimated at 25-30%.

-ATB Corporation was established in Y1993 in Dnipropetrovsk (now - Dnipro) and firstly developed itself only in Dnipropetrovsk region.
-In early 2000-s corporation made final decision on stores format, realized re-branding and started active expansion outside its core region, store opening dynamics since that time is represented on the following chart:
+ATB Corporation was established in Y1993 in Dnipropetrovsk (now - Dnipro) and firstly developed itself only in Dnipro region.
+In early 2000-s corporation made final decision on stores format, realized re-branding and started active expansion outside of its core region.
+Number of stores dynamics since that time is represented on the following chart:

-Scheme works as follows: as tenor of open credit provided by suppliers exceeds inventory turnover by more than two times (assuming fast period of goods realization - inventory turnover - which is the case for ATB), each new store opening provides the company with additional funds for further development.
-The company prefers to purchase/construct its trade premises (rental agreements are rare).
+Model works as follows: as tenor of open credit provided by suppliers exceeds inventory turnover by more than two times (assuming fast period of goods realization - inventory turnover - which is the case for ATB), each new store opening provides the company with additional funds for further development.
+The company prefers to purchase/construct its trade premises on its own (rental agreements are rare).

 In addition to the right choice of financial model, format of discounter proved itself as absolutely right decision of the company owners.
-So, while some competitors faced a lot of problems following UAH devaluation and slump of Ukrainian population purchasing power in FYs2008-09, ATB continued its active development and only gained its market share during crisis time.
-Factually the company established itself as one of clear leaders of Ukrainian food retail market in crisis period of time.
+So, while many competitors faced a lot of problems following UAH devaluation and slump of Ukrainian population purchasing power in FYs2008-09, ATB continued its active development and only gained its market share during crisis times.
+Factually the company established itself as one of clear leaders of Ukrainian food retail market during financial crisis.

-On the other side, as the company quite actively developed in the East of Ukraine, ATB incurred significant losses because of Donbass conflict in FYs2014-15.
+As the company quite actively developed in the East of Ukraine, ATB incurred significant losses because of Donbass conflict in FYs2014-15.
 152 stores and large logistic center remained on the territory not controlled by Ukraine.
-General manager of ATB Corporation – Boris Markov – estimated total loss at about UAH 7.0 bln.
-Taking into account EBITDA of ATB Market in Y2015 made close to UAH 3.0 bln (taking into account financial results of related companies – more than UAH 4.0 bln), as the company keeps open new stores (plans for Y2016 implied opening of 100 new stores), we see that despite losses model of ATB remains robust, the company keeps its development.
+General manager of ATB Corporation Boris Markov estimated total loss at about UAH 7.0 bln.

 Last, but not the least, ATB tries to actively develop segment of private labels.
 According to Boris Markov, current private label share in total turnover of the company reaches 25%.
-Part of realized goods are produced by related companies (notably, meat-processing factory Favorit with annual turnover of UAH 1.7 bln – one of the largest meat-processing factory in Ukraine and confectionary factory Kviten), another part – by non-related producers.
+Part of realized goods are produced by related companies (notably, meat-processing factory Favorit with net sales in Y2019 of UAH 3.4 bln – one of the largest meat-processing factory in Ukraine and confectionary factory Kviten (net sales of UAH 0.7bln)).

 ATB Market is owned by three Ukrainian businessmen - Evgeniy Ermakov, Viktor Karachun and Gennadiy Butkevich.